arichiardi/aws-lumo-cljs-runtime/README.md

+# AWS Lambda Runtime for ClojureScript's Lumo

+---

+_This is slightly ahead of [grav/aws-lumo-cljs-runtime](https://github.com/grav/aws-lumo-cljs-runtime) - Thanks a lot Mikkel!_

+---

 This repo contains an implementation of a [custom AWS Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) that enables executions of [ClojureScript](http://clojurescript.org) code in AWS Lambda without any pre-compilation.